redhead/diploma-thesis/Suggestions_As_stated_above_the__.md

 #### Specialized event store

 Events are now stored in the same database as the read model, a PostreSQL database.
 This may not be a great choice for an event store because it is not optimized to do this task, and what's more, it is harder to implement publish-subscribe event processing on top of it.
-My recommendation is to search for other database engine to store the events to.
+My recommendation is to search for different database engine to store the events to.
 Particularly, EventStore **reference needed** and Kafka **reference needed** seem to be great candidates as they refer to event sourcing and processing in their overview and documentation.